supernginx/flowplayer-plugins/flash/bitrateselect/trunk/README.txt

 - #355 fixes for hd button asset to provide toggle colour state correctly.
 - to enable the HD/SD splash screen, have 2 bitrate items and mark one of them with a 'hd' property
 - #367 new httpstreaming logic switches automatically on startup, need to check for existence of the manual switch manager.
+- don't initialize the menu if the bitrates list has not been resolved / generated on load.